spahrenk/CV/SPA_CV.md

 * I supported the NREL Bioenergy Center by imaging carbon nanotubes and cellulose fibers used as templates for nanoparticle self-assembly.

 * I used TEM [tomography](#nanotomo_paper) to elucidate the shapes and configurations of nanoparticles and ensembles.

-* I generated abundant data and theoretical [models](#ahrenkiel2002a) for TEM image contrast of partially ordered structures and modulated superlattices.

 Scientist II (1998-2001)